Red meat causes cancer, diabetes, and heart disease – so says the media.

 Red meat and chronic fatigue

 I’ve written about inflammation being tied to fatigue here, here, and here.
 If you have chronic fatigue syndrome, you need to be mindful of inflammation.
-Taking steps to lower inflammatory levels will positively impact your energy levels.
+Taking steps to reduce inflammation will positively impact your energy levels.

 With this in mind, should you be consuming red meat if you have chronic fatigue?

-As I wrote above, red meat does not cause inflammation in the way(s) you think.
-But not all red meat is created equal.
-Conventionally raised cows (think, feedlots) are fed corn, soy, and grains.
-This is not a cow’s natural diet.
+Not all red meat is equal.
+The health of red meat depends on what the cow was fed.
+Conventionally raised cows (think, feedlots) are fed corn, soy, and grains which is not a cow’s natural diet.
 Cows eat grass.
-When you purchase grass-fed beef, there are dramatic changes in the meat’s nutrient profile.
+Therefore, meat from cows that are raised on grass has a dramatically different nutrient profile.
 And in the context of fatigue, you’re going to want to do everything you can to ensure your diet is high in nutrients.

 Grass-fed vs grass-finished vs grain-fed (and why it matters!)

 For the healthiest meat, you’re going to want to opt for grass-fed and grass-finished beef.
 These cows have only been fed grass.
 They will typically have less fat on them and therefore you’ll notice there’s less marbling on your steaks.
-Grass-fed and finished beef looks more like bison or game meats – there’s just not that much fat on the animal.
+Grass-fed and finished beef looks more like bison or game meats – very lean.

 Grass-fed and finished beef will have the highest levels of anti-inflammatory omega-3 fatty acids.
 This is the type of beef you’re going to want to opt for!

-Grain fed is conventionally raised beef.
-And it’s typically done in feedlots.
+Grain fed is conventionally raised, feedlot beef.
 Feedlots are one of the main reasons animal welfare advocates recommend you avoid red meat.
 And I certainly don’t disagree with them.

 The feed used in factory farming operations can include grains, soy, corn, and even meat products (including beef!).
-This is how mad cow disease is thought to be spread.
-Remember. cows are ruminants.
+Remember – cows are ruminants.
 They have evolved to eat grass – their entire digestive tract is optimized for grass consumption!
 When you feed ruminant animals grains and/or meat, you’re not going to like the outcome.

 What happens when you feed a human nothing but refined or processed foods?

 You get sick.
 And fat.
 Your health suffers.
-You’re dependent on medication(s).
-Same goes for feedlot cows.
+You need medication.
+The same goes for feedlot cows.

 If you want healthy, happy meat, you need to opt for grass-fed and finished beef.
-As you’ll see, grass-finished beef is much better positioned to help you overcome fatigue!
+As you’ll see, grass-finished beef is also much better to help you overcome fatigue!

 Grass-fed vs grain-fed in the context of fatigue